bluerobotics/bluerobotics.github.io/brov2-heavy/index.md

 To partially disassemble your BlueROV2, you will need the following tools:

--	1 x 3 mm hex key
+- 1 x 2.5 mm hex driver
+- 1x #1 Phillips head screwdriver
+- 1x Wire cutters or scissors
+- 1x Penetrator wrench
+- Optional: 1x Roll of masking tape and marker

 1. To ensure your ROV is completely powered off, please remove the battery completely from the 3” enclosure and place to the side.